Jessie Green

-Jessie Ray Green is an American former wide receiver in the National Football League.
+Jessie Ray Green (born February 21, 1954) is an American former professional football wide receiver in the National Football League (NFL).

 Biography

-Green was born February 21, 1954, in Malakoff, Texas.
+Green was born in Malakoff, Texas.

 Career

-Green was drafted by the Green Bay Packers in the tenth round of the 1976 NFL Draft and was a member of the team that season.
+Green was selected by the Green Bay Packers in the tenth round of the 1976 NFL draft and was a member of the team that season.
 After two years away from the NFL, he spent two seasons with the Seattle Seahawks.

 He played at the collegiate level at the University of Tulsa.